ananaychadha/pdsnd_github/README.md

 Post your Work on Git Hub

 ### Description
-Describe what your project is about and what it does
+My project is setting up a repository,improving documentation, refactoring code and merging branches

 ### Files used
-Include the files used
+(Since these files were too large to be uploaded to github, I used .gitignore for these) washington.csv new_york_city.csv chicago.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Just focused on the Udacity content